Will Sampson: Artist

-Death
+Personal life

+Sampson Jr. had at least five children: William Lance Sampson Junior who died after driving drunk on the reservation, Samsoche "Sam" and Lumhe "Micco" Sampson (of the Sampson Brothers Duo), actor Timothy "Tim" James Sampson, and Robert Benjamin Sampson.
+The Sampson Brothers Duo are known for their traditional fancy and grass dances.
+His son Robert was murdered in Tulsa in 2013.

+Illness and death

 Sampson suffered from scleroderma, a chronic degenerative condition that affected his heart, lungs, and skin.
-During his lengthy illness, his weight fell from 260 lb to 140 lb, causing complications related to malnutrition.
+During his lengthy illness, his weight fell from 270 lb to 150 lb, causing complications related to malnutrition.
 After undergoing a heart and lung transplant at Houston Methodist Hospital in Houston, he died on June 3, 1987, of post-operative kidney failure.
 Sampson was 53 years old.

 Legacy

 Will Sampson Road, in Okmulgee County (east of Highway 75 near Preston, Oklahoma), is named after him.

 During the filming of The White Buffalo, Sampson halted production by refusing to act when he discovered that producers had hired white actors to portray Native Americans for the film.
 In 1983, with assistance from his personal secretary Zoe Escobar, Sampson founded the "American Indian Registry for the Performing Arts" for Native American actors.
 He also served on the registry's board of directors.

 Sampson's son Tim Sampson appeared on the FX show It's Always Sunny in Philadelphia season four episode "Sweet Dee Has a Heart Attack".
 The episode pays homage to Sampson's work as Chief Bromden in One Flew Over the Cuckoo's Nest; Tim plays "Tonto" after Frank (Danny DeVito) is mistaken as mentally incompetent and placed within a facility.
+The role was of additional significance because DeVito co-starred with Sampson Jr. in One Flew Over the Cuckoo's Nest as the character "Martini."
 Tim made a similar appearance in an elaborate Cuckoo's Nest parody set in a restaurant kitchen in the second series of the British sitcom Spaced.